Beef and Guinness Stew with Cabbage

 - 1 tsp pepper

-- Chopped parsley, for garnish
+- Chopped parsley for garnish

 Instructions

 - Heat 1 tbsp oil in a large pot or Dutch oven over medium heat.
 Working in batches, brown the meat, cooking for a few minutes on each side (note: meat won’t be cooked through).
-Once browned, remove from pot and place on plate while browning next batch (may need to add 1 tbsp oil for each batch) until all the meat is browned, removed from the pot, and set aside.2-4 tbsp oil
+Once browned, remove from pot and place on plate while browning next batch (may need to add 1 tbsp oil for each batch) until all the meat is browned, removed from the pot, and set aside.2 to 4 tbsp oil

-- In the same pot, add onions and carrots, ½ tsp of salt, and cook for 5-10 min or until starting to soften.2 carrots, 8 oz 1 ½ cups pearl onions, peeled & halved
+- In the same pot, add onions and carrots, ½ tsp of salt, and cook for 5-10 min or until starting to soften.2 carrots, 8 oz pearl onions, peeled and halved, 0.5 tsp salt, plus more if needed

 - Add the meat back to the pot and then deglaze with the Guinness beer and beef broth.4 cups beef broth, 1 cup Guinness beer